Moodle Groups feature allows instructors to group students in many ways and for many activities.

 - If a student is not assigned to a group they will not be able to participate at all in the wiki until they are placed into a group.

 How to Create a Group

-- Navigate to Participants on the left sidebar
+- Navigate to Participants on the top of the page.

-- Use the gear icon and select Groups
+- Use the drop down menu and select Groups

 - To add a group, click the Create group button under the left column.